🎸 Don’t buy another guitar - get your current guitar set up properly by your local guitar tech!

 Partscaster builds - £250 minimum plus parts.
 Come and discuss.

 I’m Ron; I’ve been tinkering with guitars since I was a teenager.
 In my 20’s I ran my own custom guitar business, then worked for the UK’s biggest guitar manufacturer - Watkins - before settling down to a life writing computer software.
 At home though, I never stopped messing with guitars, buying, selling, customising and re-working them and building several Partscasters.
 Now retired, I’ve trimmed back the collection and gone back to my roots.
-With a life-time of collecting tools and watching the industry, I can bring my experience to help you get the most out of the guitars you already have.
+With a life-time of collecting tools and watching the industry, I can bring my experience as a guitar tech to help you get the most out of the guitars you already have.

 I’m on a mission to improve the nation’s guitars - one 🎸 at a time!